 Form of Renunciation – used together with a Statutory Declaration when a grave is being claimed by more than one person.

-Risk Assessment should be carried out on the burial ground.
+Risk Assessment should be carried out at the Cemetery.

 Grave diggers need to provide copies of their insurance policy.